hzkyah/satellite_data_pipeline/README.md

 ## Engineering Challenge

-Efficient processing of video stream data to extract useful image features and piping this reliably to an object detcting ML model.
+Efficient processing of rastrer satellite images to extract useful metadata features and pipelining this for data exploration.

-Building a collection containing one representative image per hour for each solar panel locations.

 Possible timestamp crunching/accelerating of stale data.